 Beat the cream and sugar together till the cream is fluffy, a beater lifted out of the cream mix should see distinct peaks form

-Fold about a quarter of the meringue into the egg white mixture to lighten it.
+Fold about a quarter of the meringue into the egg yolk mixture to lighten it.
 When folding take care to gently swoop under and over to mix and not stir.

 Now gradually fold in the remaining meringue in two more batches taking care to be gentle to help maintain texture.